Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • insufficient blood supply to the brain

-This is far from complete list causes that can provoke chorea.
-Know what is most susceptible this disease children aged 5 to 15 years due to what is happening in their body hormonal changes.
-Girls are especially affected by the disease, as their concentration of hormonal surges is exceeded several times.
+This is far from full list reasons that can provoke chorea.
+You should know that you are most susceptible this disease children aged 5 to 15 years due to what is happening in their body hormonal changes.
+Girls especially suffer from the disease, since their concentration of hormonal surges is several times higher.

 Symptoms